actualizado Última hora

 Alojamiento

-The Workaway guests have their own shared space in the old chapel, again a bit primitive, it's like a dormitory, there's a area to relax with sofas and there's 2 bathrooms shared with the family, electricity and wifi
+The Workaway guests have their own shared space in the old cave chapel, again a bit primitive, it's like a dormitory, there's a area to relax with sofas and there's 2 bathrooms in the main house, shared with the family, electricity and wifi

-There's tents and hammocks to relax outside, and a west facing covered patio behind the almazara for beautiful sunsets... and all things evolve e.g. in the past we set up a small performance stage!
+There's hammocks to relax outside, and a west facing covered patio behind the almazara for beautiful sunsets... and all things evolve e.g. in the past we set up a small performance stage!

 The food is vegetarian or vegan.
 We do not use meat in this house.
-All family members are various degrees of vegetarian or full vegan.
+Nor do we want you bringing it into our home.
+All family members are various degrees of vegetarian or fully vegan.

 • Algo más...